 Lord Tytos is present at the funeral of his liege Hoster Tully, Lord Paramount of the Trident.
 His son Lucas is killed in the Red Wedding.

 Lord Tytos stays loyal to the Stark cause, despite Robb's death in the Red Wedding.
 He is besieged in his own castle by his rival, Lord Jonos Bracken, who has bent the knee to King Joffrey I Baratheon.

 A Dance with Dragons

-Jaime Lannister arrives at Blackwood Vale to resolve the Siege of Raventree.
-Despite running low on supplies, Tytos refuses to surrender to Lord Jonos.
-Meeting with Jaime in his solar at Raventree, Tytos surrenders to the Iron Throne.
-He agrees to give up some land to House Bracken, although less than Jonos desired, and to send some gold and silver to the Iron Throne.
+Ser Jaime Lannister arrives at Blackwood Vale to resolve the siege of Raventree, as Tytos refuses to surrender to Jonos despite running low on supplies.
+Tytos agrees to give up some land to House Bracken, although less than Jonos desired, and to send some gold and silver to the Iron Throne.
 Tytos convinces Jaime to take one of his sons, Hoster, as a hostage, rather than his only daughter, Bethany.

 Known Lords and Ladies of Raventree Hall

 - Lady Agnes Blackwood

 - Unnamed Lord Blackwood ruling during the Conquest.